topology-foundation/docs-drp/docs/overview.md

 ## Overview

-Topology Protocol is a distributed system protocol.
-It aims to **make the Internet real-time by default**.

-Key properties of the protocol:
-- **Low Latency**: Essential for real-time interactions
-- **Decentralization**: Reduces single points of failure
-- **Scalability**: Handles large amounts of concurrent users, and reduces coupling between independent applications
-- **Eventual Consistency**: any change to an application is reflected in all its participants as fast as the network conditions permit
-- **Security**: Robust against Byzantine actors - those who deviate from the protocol whether intentionally or not

-It is useful for making applications where many users interact in real time.
-Examples include video games, social media, and collaborative tools.

-Visit [Get Started](./get-started/what-is-topology.md) for the essential concepts behind the protocol, or [Tutorials](./tutorials/chat.md) to make CRO applications from scratch.
+This documentation helps you build with Topology.
+Visit [Get Started](./get-started/what-is-topology.md) for the essential concepts behind Topology, or [Tutorials](./tutorials/chat.md) for building applications on Topology from scratch.

 ## Repositories